ConduitIO/conduit/docs/code_guidelines.md

 ## Logging

-We want to keep our logs as minimal as possible and reserve them for actionable messages like warnings and errors when something does not Go as expected.
+We want to keep our logs as minimal as possible and reserve them for actionable messages like warnings and errors when something does not go as expected.
 Info logs are fine when booting up the app, all other successful operations should be executed silently or logged with level debug.
 Do not use logs for signaling normal operation, rather use metrics for that.